 "It means so much for us to be able to go to the National FFA Convention,” Bacon said.
 “We all worked so hard to be able to win first place at state, studying before school, after school, and at home.
 It is awesome that all of our hard work paid off."

-Gila Ridge High School had eight top ten teams and four top ten individuals from multiple competitions.
+Gila Ridge had eight top ten teams and four top ten individuals from several competitions.

 San Luis High School’s wildlife team placed second overall, and had two top ten individuals.

 The FFA state conference is the main CDE for FFA students to showcase their skills and compete with other FFA programs around the state.